EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.2_Paragraph/README.md

 \end{minipage}.
 ```

-The paragraph configured like \parindent, \parskip and so on can be used in minipage environment.
+The paragraph configured like `\parindent`, `\parskip` and so on can be used in minipage environment.

 The minipage is similar to parbox.